About

 Participation

 Start by downloading the iNaturalist app from Google Play or the App Store and create an account.
 Watch the video tutorial to learn how to record your first observation.
-Familiarize yourself with the challenge indicator species we would like you to photograph, and look for them around the city.
+Familiarize yourself with the indicator species and invasive species we would like you to photograph, and look for them around the city.
 Visit white colored cold spots (no data) on the observation heat map and record your observations to help researchers understand which species live there.

 What if I want to use just a digital camera?